Hatsunespica/xdsl-smt/README.md

 Relative to the paper, the artifact demonstrates how to:

-1. **Synthesize new transformers** for concrete operations in the abstract domains of _KnownBits_, and _ConstantRange_ (needed to fully reproduced results in tables 1, 2, and 3).
+1. **Synthesize new transformers** for concrete operations in the abstract domains of _KnownBits_, and _ConstantRange_ (needed to fully reproduce tables 1, 2, and 3).

-2. **Evaluate the precision** of synthesized transformers compared with LLVM's hand-written transformers (needed to fully reproduced results in tables 1 and 2).
+2. **Evaluate the precision** of synthesized transformers compared with LLVM's hand-written transformers (needed for tables 1 and 2).

-3. **Evaluate the precision gain** on transformers of the _KnownBits_ domain, compared to the reduced product of transformers in _KnownBits_ and transformers in _ConstantRange_ (needed to fully reproduced results in table 3).
+3. **Evaluate the precision gain** on transformers of the _KnownBits_ domain, compared to the reduced product of transformers in _KnownBits_ and _ConstantRange_ (needed for table 3).

 ### Claims Not Supported by the Artifact

-The artifact does not support our meta-theory in Section 3 (An Ideal Algorithm for the Transformer Synthesis Problem), and Section 4 (Randomly Searching for Abstract Transformers using MCMC)
+The artifact does not support our meta-theory in Section 3 (An Ideal Algorithm for the Transformer Synthesis Problem) and Section 4 (Randomly Searching for Abstract Transformers using MCMC).
+We have only a tool that implements the algorithms from these sections, no mechanized proofs.

-## Download, installation, and sanity-testing
+## Getting Started: Download, installation, and sanity-testing

 ### Set Up the Environment

-Prerequisits: You must be on an x86-64, or arm64 machine with a recent version of Docker installed.
+Prereqs: You must be on an arm64 or x86-64 machine with a recent version of Docker installed.
+(We have tested on AArch64 Macbooks and an x86/Linux workstation.)

-1. Download the compressed artifact unzip it and load it into your Docker registry via:
+1. Download the compressed artifact, unzip it, and load it into your Docker registry via:

 ```bash
 gunzip -c xdsl-smt-arm64.tar.gz | docker load